Faculty Research Grants

 - Curriculum Vitae for PIs and co-PIs.
 CVs for RAs are not necessary.

 Award winners must use the funds within 18 months of receipt or receive written permission from the Director to extend up to an additional 6 months.
-Any funds remaining at the end of the grant term need to be returned to CSI.
+Unused funds will return to CSI.

 Grant Administration Requirements